 Turning Point Program

 Many students experience some form of academic difficulty during their college career.
 At Bradley, undergraduate students whose difficulty has resulted in first-time academic probation are required to participate in the Turning Point Program (TPP).
-The Turning Point Program’s mission is to assist first-time probation students as they work to regain good academic standing.
+TPP’s mission is to assist first-time probation students as they work to regain good academic standing.

 Program participants will complete the following mandatory steps:

-2. Complete an online course that explains academic probation and Turning Point Program requirements (this is in Sakai).
+2. Complete an online course that explains academic probation and TPP requirements in Canvas.

-3. Submit your semester grade goals early in the semester to your TPP Coach (through Sakai).
+4. Submit your semester grade goals early in the semester to your TPP Coach through your University email.

-4. Submit your post-midterm grade report to your TPP Coach (through Sakai).
+5. Submit your post-midterm grade report to your TPP Coach through your University email.

-6. Meet with a TPP Coach each time an appointment is requested or at any point you would like to discuss your progress, questions, or concerns.
+7. Meet with your TPP Coach each time an appointment is requested or at any point you would like to discuss your progress, questions, or concerns.

-At the end of the semester, you will receive a Pass or Fail grade for this 0-hour course based upon whether or not you completed each of the required components above.
+At the end of the semester, you will receive a Pass or Fail grade for this 0-hour course based upon completion of the required components above.
 This grade will become part of your academic record, but it will not factor into your grade point average (GPA).

 What does it mean to be on Probation?